Find out how YOU can avoid points from going on your driving record!

 Are traffic tickets considered criminal offenses?

-In general, most traffic tickets are considered “civil infractions” and are not considered criminal offenses.
-However, Michigan law categorizes certain traffic offenses as criminal which not only carry points (go on your driving record), but also possible jail, probation and other and driving sanctions (suspension).
-Criminal traffic violations are usually, but not always, offenses that tend to be more extreme than minor traffic violations.
+Michigan law categorizes certain traffic offenses as criminal which carry points (go on your driving record), possible jail, probation and other and driving sanctions (suspension).
+Criminal traffic violations are usually, such as leaving the scene of an accident carry 6 points.
 They are abstracted on the driving record and permanent criminal record of the convicted party.
 Below is a list of the most prevalent criminal traffic violations:

 - Operating While Intoxicated – 6 points